teepluss/laravel-theme/README.md

 ~~~php
 "teepluss/theme": "dev-develop"
 ~~~
-> The nightly builds are interim builds that are untested and unsupported .
+> The develop branch are interim builds that are untested and unsupported .
 Use at your own risk!

 You'll then need to run `composer install` to download it and have the autoloader updated.